Windows-Apps-Hub/UnitedSets/.github/ISSUE_TEMPLATE/bug_report.md

       placeholder: |
         1. Go to '...'
         2. Click on '....'
-        3. See error |
+        3. See error
-        If applicable, please attached a screenshot.
+        If applicable, please attach a screenshot.
     validations:
       required: false